Optimal Partitioning for Dual-Pivot Quicksort: Experiments

-We have incorporated random sampling into the partitioning step of our method (strategy $\mathcal{N}$) by comparing the first $n' = \max(n/100, 7)$ elements with $p$ first.
-We switched to comparing with $q$ first if the algorithm has seen more large than small elements after $n'$ steps.
+For better orientation, the algorithms considered in this section are presented in Table~\ref{tab:experiments:algorithms}.
+Pseudocode for the dual-pivot methods is provided in Appendix~\ref{app:sec:algorithms}.
+In the following, we use a calligraphic letter both for the classification strategy and the actual dual-pivot quicksort algorithm.

-In Section~\ref{sec:comparison:swap:count}, we give an experimental evaluation of the comparison and swap count of the algorithms considered in this paper.
-In Section~\ref{sec:running:times}, we focus on the actual running times needed to sort a given input.
+In Section~\ref{sec:comparison:swap:count}, we experimentally evaluate the average comparison count of the algorithms considered here.
+In Section~\ref{sec:running:times}, we focus on the actual running time needed to sort a given input.
 The charts of our experiments can be found at the end of this paper.